evendis/mandrill-rails/README.md

     end

-=== How do I extract attachments from an inbound email?
+### How do I extract attachments from an inbound email?

-The EventDecorator class provides an <tt>attachments</tt> method to access an array of attachments (if any).
+The EventDecorator class provides an `attachments` method to access an array of attachments (if any).
 Each attachment is encapsulated in a class that describes the name, mime type, raw and decoded content.

 For example: